lcnetdev/scriptshifter/doc/config.md

 The first is the function path including the path, relative to the `transliterator.hooks` package.
 The second, optional element, is a map of key-value pairs provding additional keyword arguments for the function.
-These arguments are fixed for all the calls to this function within this hook.
+These arguments are fixed for all the calls to this function made by this hook.

-Thus, the following section:
+Thus, the following section (note the indentation):

 ```yaml
 script_to_roman: